timothysanders/cs-034-lab-two/README.md

 # cs-034-lab-two
-Implementation of "Otto Grader"
+Implementation of "Otto Grader"-- student grade manage system

 ## Purpose
 - Enroll a new student to a given course
 - Update the record of a student’s grades

-## Overall Structure
+## Grade Manage System Structure & Architecture
 The code to run the Otto Grader application relies on the following classes
 ## OttoGrader
 - Student